Elektroarzt/simplebus2-mqtt-bridge/README.md

 <img width="791" alt="image" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/c7216c4d-91a1-4187-8a82-3b373562678a">

 ### Antenna
-The antenna is glued inside the housing with adhesive tape, and a small cable channel exists for the antenna cable within the housing.
+The antenna is glued inside the housing with adhesive tape.
+A small cable channel exists for the antenna cable within the housing.
+Be careful while inserting the PCB in the housing not to shear off the antenna cable if it is not inserted properly into the cable channel.

 ### USB Connector
-The USB-C socket is externally routed, allowing for easy updates.
+The USB-C socket is externally routed, allowing for easy firmware updates.

-### LED
+### LED and Button
 The onboard LED features a simple light guide, making it visible externally when the housing is closed.
 The onboard button is operated with a small axis embedded in the housing.

 ### Housing
 The housing was designed in Autodesk Fusion 360 and 3D-printed in three colors on Bambu Lab P1S printer:
 -   LED diffuser: transparent filament
 -   Housing: black filament
 -   Labeling: white filament

 ![Mittel (Housing V10)](https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/8a876f20-7a97-4d8a-b7a7-971fe98ba21d)

-For the filament every material is suitable that has low stringing tendency.
+For the type of filament every material is suitable that has low stringing tendency.
 PLA or PETG works both for me without needing supports.
 0.2mm layer height does a good job on a 0.4mm standard nozzle.

 <img width="1624" alt="Bambu Lab project" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/63c5a7bc-3bb4-44be-bc23-8f8ee1acf185">